Fall Drives & Activities

-1. The Wright Way is to tour Frank Lloyd Wright’s Fallingwater® in October.
+1. The Wright Way - Tour Frank Lloyd Wright’s Fallingwater®

-The natural setting of the Laurel Highlands was the inspiration for the house which is cantilevered over a waterfall.
+The natural setting of the Laurel Highlands was the inspiration for the house which is cantilevered over a waterfall, Frank Lloyd Wright’s Fallingwater®.
 This is one of the busiest months to tour one of the most famous homes of all time.
 Reservations are recommended.
 Don’t miss another Wright masterpiece, Kentuck Knob just six miles from Fallingwater®.
 The view from Kentuck overlooking the Youghiogheny River Gorge is one of the region’s most panoramic and scenic.

-Yes, your favorite amusement park is now open October Weekends.
+Your favorite amusement park is open weekends in October for Hallowboo at Idlewild & SoakZone.
 Youngsters love trick-or-treating through Story Book Forest and the whole family will enjoy taking a train ride through the park’s forest as the leaves are blazing with color.
 In addition to Story Book Forest, Jumpin’ Jungle, Hootin’ Holler, Olde Idlewild and Raccoon Lagoon are open.

 3. Fall into the Laurel Highlands at one of our many Fall Festivals.

 The first weekend in September kicks off the fall festival season in the Laurel Highlands with a round of unique festivals that celebrate the region’s heritage.
 There’s no question that you’ll find delicious food, quality crafts, musical entertainment and good old-fashioned fun from watching tractor pulls to crafter demonstrations to sheep herding.